alberlab/igm/README.md

 -  FISH data, both "pairs" and "radial" options active

 For any inquiry, please send an email to Lorenzo Boninsegna (bonimba@g.ucla.edu) (feedbacks and advice are much appreciated!!!)

-In order to generate population of structures, the code has to be run in parallel mode, and High Performance Computing is necessary.
-The scripts to do that on a SGE scheduler-based HPC resources are provided in the ```HCP_scripts``` folder.
-Just to get an estimate, using 250 independent cores allows generating a 1000 200 kb resolution structure population in 10-15 hour computing time, which can vary depending on the number of different data sources that are used and on the number of iterations one decides to run.

-Populations of 5 or 10 structures at 200kb resolution (which is the current highest resolution we simulated) could in principle be generated serially on a "normal" desktop computer, but they have little statistical relevance.
-For example, 10 structures would only allow to deconvolute Hi-C contacts with probability larger than 10%, which is not sufficient for getting realistic populations.

-Due to the necessity of HPC resources, we strongly recommend that the software be installed and run in a Linux environment.
-ALL the populations we have generated and analyzed were generated using a Linux environment.
-We cannot guarantee full functionality on a MacOS.

-In order to run IGM to generate a population which uses a given combination of data sources, the ```igm-config.json``` file needs to be edited accordingly, by specifying the input files and adding/removing the parameters for each data source when applicable (a detailed description of the different entries that are available is given under ```igm/core/defaults```).
-Then, software can be run using ```igm-run igm-config.json```, by following the the steps given below in the Demo section.
-A ```igm-config.json``` demo file for running a 2Mb resolution WTC11 population using Hi-C data only is given in the ```test``` folder.

-A comprehensive configuration file ```igm-config_all.json`` for running a HFF population with all data types (Hi-C, lamina DamID, SPRITE and 3D HIPMap FISH) is also provided here as a reference/template.
-Clearly, each user must specify their own input files.

 Repository Organization